-- (a) The maximum pole height shall be 40 feet (40'). - (b) They shall be similar in design to existing infrastructure and architecture, consistent with the local character of the area and shall not detract from the streetscape. - (c) To the extent practicable, all accessory cables shall be installed inside of the pole. - (d) If any antenna, equipment or cable cannot be installed within the utility pole and made not visible, then it shall extend vertically from the utility pole or be flush-mounted to the side of the utility pole and shall be designed to be an architecturally compatible extension of the utility pole.
+- (a) The maximum pole height shall be 45 feet (45') in residential areas and 50 feet (50') in commercial areas.
+The Township Board may grant a waiver of the height requirements in residential areas and permit a pole of over 45 feet (45') or, in commercial areas, permit a pole over 50 feet (50'). - (b) They shall be similar in design to existing infrastructure and architecture, consistent with the local character of the area and shall not detract from the streetscape. - (c) To the extent practicable, all accessory cables shall be installed inside of the pole. - (d) If any antenna, equipment or cable cannot be installed within the utility pole and made not visible, then it shall extend vertically from the utility pole or be flush mounted to the side of the utility pole and shall be designed to be an architecturally compatible extension of the utility pole.
 The antenna shall not extend more than five (5) feet above the top of the utility pole.